Wilfredo (character): Wilfredo: Deconstructed and World Tour – present

 Following a short Central European tour of Budapest, Brno, Bratislava and Hradec Králové, Wilfredo: Deconstructed opened at the Edinburgh Festival 31 July to 24 August 2014, drawing good reviews in the festival press.
 The Scottish magazine The Skinny noted the performance as "a cabaret performance much closer to the real thing than you might have believed possible on arrival.
-For all the Spanish crooner parody (which could so easily descend into dated, 2D 'funny foreigner' stuff) the joke is perhaps on us" while Kate Copstick of the Scotsman newspaper hailed the character as "a master of seduction" and the music "timeless".
+For all the parody (which could so easily descend into dated, 2D 'funny foreigner' stuff) the joke is perhaps on us" while Kate Copstick of the Scotsman newspaper hailed the character as "a master of seduction" and the music "timeless".
 Such criticism was later lost on BBC Radio 2, who banned Peace All Over The World (At Christmas Time) – a festive single release by the character in a duet with the comedian Pippa Evans under the guise of Latino star Carmella – on the basis of "daytime listeners being offended".

 Wilfredo embarked on a Spring tour of the Asia-Pacific region in 2015, having opened at the Adelaide Fringe on 1 March and giving performances in Manila, Philippines, Singapore and at the Melbourne International Comedy Festival.

 On 6 July, Wilfredo Unchained: Live in California was released worldwide as a download-only concert album, originally recorded in Petaluma, California in April 2014.

-Presently Wilfredo makes regular weekend appearances at the Slipper Room, a vaudeville and variety theatre in the Lower East Side of Manhattan, New York City.
-According to a piece by the British comedy blogger John Fleming published in December 2015, Wilfredo will appear in a feature film entitled The Mel and Fanny Movie, directed by James Habacker.
-Shooting is to begin in New York City early 2016.
+Wilfredo made regular weekend appearances at the Slipper Room, a vaudeville and variety theatre on the Lower East Side of Manhattan, New York City.